-For DIP, it has been found that the in-plane lattice parameter changes during growth of the first three monolayers.
-Figure 6 shows the evolution of the in-plane (11) reflection of DIP, that is the evolution of the lattice parameter parallel to the surface.
-From Figure 6 it can be seen that the in-plane lattice parameter of DIP in the first monolayer expands by 2 % upon absorption of further layers.
+For DIP, it has been found that the in plane lattice parameter changes during growth of the first three monolayers.
+Figure 6 shows the evolution of the in plane (11) reflection of DIP, that is the evolution of the lattice parameter parallel to the surface.
+From figure 6 it can be seen that the in plane lattice parameter of DIP in the first monolayer expands by 2% upon absorption of further layers.
 The structure actually changes in a collective fashion, that is, the first monolayer exhibits a transient structure.
 This transient structure would be missed in post-growth measurements.
-Stopping growth after one monolayer also could not replace real-time measurements, because a single DIP monolayer is not stable and partially dewets on a 10 minute timescale.
+Stopping growth after one monolayer also could not replace real-time measurements, because a single DIP monolayer is not stable and partially dewets on a 10 min timescale.
 The increase of the lattice constant of the first DIP layers may be explained by strain, but also by a slight change of molecular tilt angle.

-Figure 6 In-plane structure: Real-time GID scans during growth of DIP on silicon oxide (130 $^{\circ}$ C).
-The in-plane (11)-reflection of the DIP film shifts during growth of the second and third monolayer.
+Figure 6.
+In plane structure: real-time GID scans during growth of DIP on silicon oxide $(130\,^{\circ}\text{C})$ .
+The in plane (11) reflection of the DIP film shifts during growth of the second and third monolayer.
 After growth of three monolayers the transient structure of the first monolayer has vanished.

 Similar to pentacene growth, where a second phase can grow in addition to the thin film phase for certain growth conditions, DIP also exhibits growth of a second structure for low sample temperatures.
-In addition to the upright standing orientation of the DIP molecules prevalent at 130 °C sample temperature, a second DIP structure starts to grow with molecules lying down at room temperature or lower [6; 68].
-This change in molecular orientation does depend on substrate temperature as well as the type of substrate.
-For growth on siliconoxide at 35 °C, the lying down structure starts to grow after a critical thickness of ~170 Å, such that the lying down structure grows on top of the standing upright structure of DIP.
+In addition to the upright standing orientation of the DIP molecules prevalent at 130 °C sample temperature, a second DIP structure starts to grow with molecules lying down at room temperature or lower [6, 68].
+This change in molecular orientation does depend on substrate temperature as well as the type of substrate (see figure 7).
+For growth on silicon oxide at 35 °C, the lying down structure starts to grow after a critical thickness of $\sim 170$ Å, such that the lying down structure grows on top of the standing upright structure of DIP.
 In contrast, when growing DIP on top of the organic semiconductor rubrene at the same temperature, no lying down structure nucleates.
-When using A-plane sapphire as a substrate, the nucleation of the lying phase occurs without threshold thickness.
+When using A plane sapphire as a substrate, the nucleation of the lying phase occurs without threshold thickness.
 The substrate dependence of the lying down structure can be rationalized by regarding the substrate interactions with DIP.
-Rubrene substrates have only weak van-der-Waals interactions that favour the standing upright structure.
-In contrast, the stronger effective interaction with sapphire due to the stepped sapphire surface and the slightly higher van-der-Waals interactions lead to molecules adopting a lying down orientation and therefore the early nucleation of the lying down structure.
+Rubrene substrates have only weak van der Waals interactions that favour the standing upright structure.
+In contrast, the stronger effective interaction with sapphire due to the stepped sapphire surface and the slightly higher van der Waals interactions lead to molecules adopting a lying down orientation and therefore the early nucleation of the lying down structure.

-Figure 7 Evolution of the (100)- and (11)-reflections of DIP as a function of time (film thickness), for growth on rubrene (10 $^{\circ}$ C), silicon oxide, and stepped sapphire (both at 35 $^{\circ}$ C).
-The two reflections are characteristic for two different molecular orientations, that is a lying down ( $\lambda$ ) orientation and a standing upright ( $\sigma$ ) orientation of the DIP molecules respectively (see inset).
-From Reference [6] with permission.
+Figure 7.
+Evolution of the (100) and (11) reflections of DIP as a function of time (film thickness), for growth on rubrene ( $10^{\circ}$ C), silicon oxide, and stepped sapphire (both at 35 °C).
+The two reflections are characteristic for two different molecular orientations, that is a lying down ( $\lambda$ ) orientation and a standing upright ( $\sigma$ ) orientation of the DIP molecules respectively (see the inset).
+Reprinted figure with permission from [6].
+Copyright 2006 by the American Physical Sociey.

-3. PTCDA / Ag(111)
+3.3.
+PTCDA/Ag(111)

-PTCDA is among the most thoroughly studied organic semiconductors and was considered an OMBD model system [12; 13; 15; 69] (see also X-ray standing wave section including the references therein).
-One of the characteristic features of PTCDA is that it (almost) always grows in a lying-down configuration in contrast to pentacene and DIP, which is probably due to its layered crystal structure and molecular quadrupole moment.
+PTCDA is among the most thoroughly studied organic semiconductors and was considered an OMBD model system [12, 13, 15, 69] (see also x-ray standing wave section including the references therein).
+One of the characteristic features of PTCDA is that it (almost) always grows in a lying down configuration in contrast to pentacene and DIP, which is probably due to its layered crystal structure and molecular quadrupole moment.